abdulhamidrpn/Zadder/README.md

 # Zadder Android App

 Welcome to the Zadder Android App repository.
 We will build an amazing Android application that showcases beautiful images from the Unsplash API.
-We'll be using a range of powerful libraries and frameworks to build our app.
+We'll be using a range of powerful libraries and frameworks to develop our app.
 Here's what you'll learn: Jetpack Compose, Material 3, Splash Screen, Paging 3, Coil, Dagger Hilt, Compose Navigation, Retrofit and Room.

 ## App Overview